 Offer a Default Option

-When users first sign up for your website it’s best practices to generate some type of generic avatar.
-Without this your profiles will look strange having some members with custom photos while others are blank.
-Most CMS systems including Joomla!, WordPress, Pligg, and vBulletin all offer a standard user picture by default.
+When users first sign up for your site, it’s best practices to generate some type of generic avatar.
+Without this, your profiles will look strange having some members with custom photos while others are blank.
+Most CMS systems all offer a standard user picture by default.

-If you take some time searching through Google you will likely find a few other excellent examples.
+If you take some time searching through Google, you will likely find a few other excellent examples.
 This default photo gives incentive for new members to customize their profile details.
-This holds especially true with members who have profiles on a number of other networks – generally I like to keep all my photos consistent between sites.
+This holds especially true with members who have profiles on some other networks – generally, I like to keep all my photos consistent between sites.

 Display Photos Wherever Reasonable